 All of these themes are well met.
 The disappearance of Roy McBride’s father generated an atmosphere of complete mystery, leaving the viewers in their own thoughts as they think about all the possibilities behind the absence of Clifford McBride.
 An essential theme used in every single movie in history, “drama” is evident when Roy McBride finally reunites with his father.
 In this scene, an awkwardly dramatic tension engulfs the unhealthy air in the rocket ship as Roy’s dad refuses to come back home with his son.
 Denying any emotional attachments, dooming himself.

 Next up we have family turmoil which is obviously displayed from the start of the film.
-Because the audience is informed that Roy’s dad has left when he was a kid to go on an expedition, following the idea of life beyond our small planet within this blanket of oblivion.
+Because the audience is informed that Roy’s dad left when he was a kid to go on an expedition, following the idea of life beyond our small planet within this blanket of oblivion.

 Additionally, the audience learns that Roy may be facing some psychological issues.
-This is proved by the struggle the character conveys as he tries to restrain his mind from succumbing to darkness, undergoing small tests on a device which will determine if he is mentally fit enough to travel past the earth’s atmosphere.
+This is proved by the struggle the character conveys as he tries to restrain his mind from succumbing to darkness, undergoing small tests on a device that will determine if he is mentally fit enough to travel past the earth’s atmosphere.

 Action and Baboons in Space